Yusif-Aslan/Maximum-Cut/README.md

 ```

 All implementations work with the Python standard library.
 The ILP solver additionally tries to import `pulp` if available but will fall back to brute force otherwise.

+## Plotting results

+If `matplotlib` is installed, running `python3 main.py` will also produce a
+`results.png` file containing a log--log plot of runtime versus graph size for
+each algorithm.
+The plot uses different colors for each line and includes a
+legend describing which algorithm each color corresponds to.

+Graphs for the experiments are generated on-the-fly using `experiments.generate_random_graph`.